Laura555-p/scoped_model_fruits/README.md

 The widgets **AddButton** and **CartList**, have access to the current state of the cart (**CartModel**) via **ScopedModelDescendant SuperModel** and **rebuildOnChange: true**, property is used to accept the changes once they occur.

+# list/style/*
+This directory contains of the app Text Style: fontFamily, fontWeight, fontSize and text color.

 # pubspec.yaml
 In order, to enable mixins, the code was added to the **pubspec.yaml** file: